johnrm174/model-railway-signalling/README.md

       route:signals_common.route_type - MAIN, LH1, LH2, RH1 or RH2 - default 'NONE'
       theatre_text:str - The text to display in the theatre route indicator - default "NONE"

-update_signal - update the aspect of a signal ( based on the aspect of a signal ahead)
+update_signal - update the signalaspect based on the aspect of a signal ahead - Primarily
-              - intended for 3 and 4 aspect and 2 aspect distant colour light signals
+                intended for 3/4 aspect colour light signals but can also be used to update 2-aspect distant signals (semaphore or colour light) on the home signal ahead Mandatory Parameters:
-              - also for semaphore home signals created with with secondary distant arms Mandatory Parameters: sig_id:int - The ID for the signal
+      sig_id:int - The ID for the signal
   Optional Parameters:
-      sig_ahead_id:int/str - The ID for the signal "ahead" of the one we want to set - either an integer representing the ID of the signal created on our schematic, or a string representing the compound identifier of an signal on an external node (that we have subscribed to via the MQTT Interface - refer to the section on MQTT interfacing) Default = "None" (no signal ahead to take into account when updating the signal)
+      sig_ahead_id:int/str - The ID for the signal "ahead" of the one we want to update.

-toggle_signal(sig_id) - use for route setting (can use 'signal_clear' to find the state first)
+               Either an integer representing the ID of the signal created on our schematic, or a string representing the identifier of an signal on an external host/node (subscribed to via the MQTT Interface - refer to the section on MQTT interfacing) Default = "None" (no signal ahead to take into account when updating the signal)

-toggle_subsidary(sig_id) - use for route setting (can use 'subsidary_clear' to find the state first)
+toggle_signal(sig_id) - to support route setting (use 'signal_clear' to find the switched state )

-lock_signal(*sig_id) - use for point/signal interlocking (multiple Signal_IDs can be specified)
+toggle_subsidary(sig_id) - to support route setting (use 'subsidary_clear' to find the switched state)

-unlock_signal(*sig_id) - use for point/signal interlocking (multiple Signal_IDs can be specified)
+lock_signal(*sig_id) - for point/signal interlocking (multiple Signal_IDs can be specified)

-lock_subsidary(*sig_id) - use for point/signal interlocking (multiple Signal_IDs can be specified)
+unlock_signal(*sig_id) - for point/signal interlocking (multiple Signal_IDs can be specified)

-unlock_subsidary(*sig_id) use for point/signal interlocking (multiple Signal_IDs can be specified)
+lock_subsidary(*sig_id) - for point/signal interlocking (multiple Signal_IDs can be specified)

-signal_clear(sig_id) - returns the SWITCHED signal state (True='clear') - to support interlocking
+unlock_subsidary(*sig_id) - for point/signal interlocking (multiple Signal_IDs can be specified)

-                       NOTE - This reflects the state of the Signal Manual Control Button
+signal_clear(sig_id) - returns the SWITCHED state of the signal - i.e the state of the signal button

-signal_displaying_clear(sig_id) - returns the DISPLAYED signal state (True='clear') - to support automation
+                       (True='OFF') - use for external point/signal interlocking functions

-                                  Use this function when you need to get the actual state of the signal
+subsidary_clear(sig_id) - returns the SWITCHED state of the subsidary - i.e the state of the subsidary

-signal_overridden (sig_id) - returns the signal override state (True='overridden') - to support automation
+                        button (True='OFF') - use for external point/signal interlocking functions

-          Function DEPRECATED (will be removed from future releases) - use signal_displaying_clear instead
+signal_state(sig_id) - returns the DISPLAYED state of the signal - This can be different to the SWITCHED

-approach_control_set (sig_id) - returns the approach control state (True='active') - to support automation
+                       state of the signal if the signal is OVERRIDDEN or subject to APPROACH CONTROL Use this function when you need to get the actual state (in terms of aspect) that the signal is displaying - returns 'signal_state_type' (see above)

-          Function DEPRECATED (will be removed from future releases) - use signal_displaying_clear instead
+set_signal_override (sig_id*) - Overrides the signal to DANGER (can specify multiple sig_ids)

-subsidary_clear(sig_id) - returns the subsidary state (True='clear') - to support interlocking
+clear_signal_override (sig_id*) - Reverts signal to the non-overridden state (can specify multiple sig_ids)

-set_signal_override (sig_id*) - Overrides the signal and sets it to DANGER (multiple Signals can be specified)
+signal_overridden (sig_id) - returns the signal override state (True='overridden')

-clear_signal_override (sig_id*) - Reverts the signal to its controlled state (multiple Signals can be specified)
+              Function DEPRECATED (will be removed from future releases) - use signal_state instead

 trigger_timed_signal - Sets the signal to DANGER and then cycles through the aspects back to PROCEED
-                      - If a start delay >0 is specified then a 'sig_passed' callback event is generated
+                      - If a start delay > 0 is specified then a 'sig_passed' callback event is generated
                       - when the signal is changed to DANGER - For each subsequent aspect change (all the
                       - way back to PROCEED) a 'sig_updated' callback event will be generated Mandatory Parameters: